How Do I Locate a Workload Networking Fault?

 Check the following:

-• IP address, port, and protocol of an external request to access the workloads in the cluster.
-They must be allowed in the inbound rule of the cluster security group.
+- IP address, port, and protocol of an external request to access the workloads in the cluster.
+They must be allowed in the inbound rules of the cluster security group.

-• IP address, port, and protocol of a request sent by a workload to visit external applications outside the cluster.
-They must be allowed in the outbound rule of the cluster security group.
+- IP address, port, and protocol of a request sent by a workload to visit external applications outside the cluster.
+They must be allowed in the outbound rules of the cluster security group.

-For details about security group configuration, see How Can I Configure a Security Group Rule in a Cluster?
+For details about security group configuration, see How Do I Modify Cluster Security Group Rules?